jprante/elasticsearch-jdbc/README.md

 	        "parameter" : [ "value for a", "value for b", "value for c" ] },
 	    {
+	        "statement" : "insert into  ... where a = ?, b = ?, c = ?",
+	        "parameter" : [ "value for a", "value for b", "value for c" ], "write" : "true"
+	    },
+	    {
 	        "statement" : ...
 	    }
 	]

 `sql.statement` - the SQL statement

+`sql.write` - boolean flag, if true, the SQL statement is interpreted as an insert/update statement that needs write access (default: false).

-`sql.callable` - boolean flag, if true, the SQL statement is interpreted as a JDBC CallableStatement for stored procedures (default: false).
+`sql.callable` - boolean flag, if true, the SQL statement is interpreted as a JDBC `CallableStatement` for stored procedures (default: false).

 `sql.parameter` - bind parameters for the SQL statement (in order).
 Some special values can be used with the following meanings:

   * `$now` - the current timestamp
-  * `$job` - job ID from context
+  * `$job` - a job counter
   * `$count` - last number of rows merged
   * `$river.name` - the river name
   * `$last.sql.start` - a timestamp value for the time when the last SQL statement started